Floating Island Plants for Your Pond

-Maintaining a healthy water tank in our domes depends on numerous factors.
-One of the most common questions we are asked pertains to controlling the algae growth in the water tank.
+Maintaining a healthy above ground pond in our domes depends on numerous factors.
+One of the most common questions we are asked pertains to controlling the algae growth in the pond garden.
+Floating pond planters are a perfect way to keep the algae away and add beauty!

 Why do I have more algae in the winter?